jeisteve999/Poverty-Inequality-and-Data-Availability-in-African-Countries-2000-2025-/README.md

 # Key Findings

-Niger recorded the highest poverty rate among countries with available data (94.7%).
+- Niger recorded the highest poverty rate among countries with available data (94.7%, based on most recent observation).
-Sierra Leone and Tanzania also showed poverty rates above 90%.
-Angola exhibited one of the lowest poverty rates (8.0%) while maintaining a high Gini Index (51.3).
+- Angola presents a notable paradox: one of the lowest poverty rates (8.0%) alongside a high Gini Index (51.3), reflecting wealth concentration driven by oil revenues.
-High poverty does not necessarily imply high income inequality.
-Data coverage varies significantly across indicators, highlighting transparency and reporting challenges.
-Slum population indicators showed the highest reporting availability across African countries.
+- Data availability is a critical limitation: the Gini Index and income share indicators show significant gaps across countries and years.